 2.2 Important design metrics

-The circuit should be designed for a sampling frequency of at least 100 KHz and it is aimed for low power application.
-Moreover, the performances of the circuit need to be evaluated, for example the signal-to-noise-and-distortion ratio (SNDR) of the ADC.
+The ADC should be designed for a sampling frequency of at least 1 MHz and it is aimed for low power application.
+Moreover, the performances of the ADC need to be evaluated.

 Important things to be considered are: